softchris/golang-book/01-basics/05-loops/README.md

   }
   ```

-- for each. lastly, you have the `for-each` like construct that operates on an array like sequence.
+- **for each**. lastly, you have the `for-each` like construct that operates on an array-like sequence.
 It uses the `range` keyword to function:

    ```go
    for i,s := range array {